the-teachingRSE-project/competencies/institutionalised_education.md

 special knowledge in classes and projects they choose.
-For example, statistics curricula can be used to showcase RSE infrastructure, e.g. the R programming language and its collection of statistics libraries and integrated development environments [@Reinhart2021; @Beckman2021; @CetinkayaRundel2018].
+For example, statistics curricula can be used to showcase RSE infrastructure, e.g. the R programming language and its ecosystem of statistics libraries and integrated development environments [@Reinhart2021; @Beckman2021; @CetinkayaRundel2018].
 There are also bioinformatics courses designed for high school students that cover topics such as pen-and-paper algorithm design, genomic database querying